Back to Blog

 • The "Above the Fold" Rule: Your unique value proposition, top skills, and best project should be immediately visible without scrolling.

 • Minimalist Navigation: Complicated menus and nested pages increase cognitive load.
 A single, well-structured page is often more effective.
 This is where the power of a focused, single-page portfolio becomes evident—it eliminates distractions and forces you to prioritize only your most impactful content.
+Research from the Nielsen Norman Group confirms that reducing interaction cost leads to higher task completion.
+If you want to see what recruiters actually click in the first 5 seconds, read our data on your portfolio's first 5 seconds rule.

 For a deeper dive into building a narrative-driven portfolio, explore our guide on portfolio strategy fundamentals.